zmkfirmware/zmk/docs/docs/behaviors/sticky-key.md

 #### `ignore-modifiers`

 This setting is enabled by default.
 It ensures that if a sticky key modifier is pressed before a previously pressed sticky key is released, the modifiers will get combined so you can add more sticky keys or press a regular key to apply the modifiers.
 This is to accommodate _callum-style mods_ where you are prone to rolling sticky keys.
 If you want sticky key modifiers to only chain after release, you can disable this setting.
+Please note that [modifier functions](https://zmk.dev/docs/codes/modifiers#modifier-functions), such as `&sk LS(LALT)`, require `ignore-modifiers` enabled in order to function properly.

 #### Example